Influence of excitation energy on microscopic quantum pathways for ultrafast charge transfer in van der Waals heterostructures: Introduction

-Here, we explore this concept in a prototypical vdW heterostructure consisting of monolayer WS\textsubscript{2} and graphene.
-We photoexcite the heterostructure with pump photon energies of $\hbar\omega=2.0\,\mathrm{eV}$ and $\hbar\omega=3.1\,\mathrm{eV}$ to excite electron-hole pairs at the K-point and in between the $\Gamma$- and Q-point (also referred to as $\Sigma$- or $\Lambda$-point) of WS\textsubscript{2}, respectively, and probe the charge transfer dynamics directly in the band structure using time- and angle-resolved photoemission spectroscopy (trARPES) \cite{Hofmann2025}.
-We find that charge separation is significantly faster for $\hbar\omega=3.1\,\mathrm{eV}$, which we attribute to distinct quantum pathways for hole tunneling at different momenta in the Brillouin zone.
+Here, we investigate this concept in a prototypical vdW heterostructure consisting of monolayer WS\textsubscript{2} and graphene.
+We photoexcite the heterostructure with pump photon energies of $\hbar\omega=2.0\,\mathrm{eV}$ and $\hbar\omega=3.1\,\mathrm{eV}$ to excite electron-hole pairs at the K-point (A-exciton) and between the $\Gamma$- and Q-point (C-exciton) of WS\textsubscript{2}, respectively, and probe the charge transfer dynamics directly in the band structure using time- and angle-resolved photoemission spectroscopy (trARPES) \cite{Hofmann2025}.
+We find that charge separation is significantly faster following $\hbar\omega=3.1\,\mathrm{eV}$ excitation, which we attribute to the activation of a second, highly efficient charge transfer channel in the valence band.
 Our findings introduce new possibilities for optimizing charge separation in vdW heterostructures, paving the way for more efficient light-harvesting and detection technologies.